RSE-at-SU/RSE-at-SU/README.md

 </p>
 </details><br>

-## How can RSE@SU help you?
+## How can RSE@SUN help you?

-_RSE@SU exists to provide Stellenbosch University staff and students with coding-related training and consultancy, and software engineering support._
+_RSE@SUN exists to provide Stellenbosch University staff and students with coding-related training and consultancy, and software engineering support._
 <br>
 <br>